 - Discuss the ethical obligations to patients and critique experimental designs, in light of these obligations.

 - Identify, explain and justify the experimental features commonly used in early phase clinical trials.

 - Interpret and critically appraise the results from an early phase clinical trial.

 - Synthesise existing evidence to create a defensible plan to conduct an early phase clinical trial in an experimental treatment.

 1 block week of teaching

 - A 2 hour unseen examination (100%)

-This module can be taken as a stand alone course.
+This short course can be taken as a stand-alone course.

 To apply please contact the programme team at firstname.lastname@example.org